It’s no secret that SMEs are struggling to access credit, thanks to a perfect storm in lending markets.

-Or, is financing required to scale the company over time, requiring a larger sum and a deep understanding of the business?
+Or is financing required to scale the company over time, requiring a larger sum and a deep understanding of the business?
 In that case, it makes sense to find a strategic partner who can provide funds while adding value with advice or other forms of support.

-Payment terms are a major issue for SMEs but there is innovation in this space too, with financiers willing to lend against the value of outstanding invoices.
+Payment terms are a major issue for SMEs, but there is innovation in this space too, with financiers willing to lend against the value of outstanding invoices.

-Importantly, SMEs must understand what potential funders are looking for and the type of financier that will add most value to their business.
+Importantly, SMEs must understand what potential funders are looking for and the type of financier that will add the most value to their business.